rawat3762/Ordinal-Encoding-sklearn-Map-ML/README.md

 # Ordinal-Encoding-sklearn-Map-ML

 ## 📌 Description
-A hands-on Python project demonstrating One-Hot Encoding to preprocess categorical data and prepare clean datasets for machine learning models.
+A hands-on Python project demonstrating Ordinal Encoding to convert categorical data into ordered numerical values for machine learning models using Scikit-learn and Python map() function..

 ---